shezalam29/crudapp-cunyfirst/crudapp-frontend/README.md

 https://github.com/mtlynch3/final-frontend

 As a user I:
--[x] will land on a visually pleasing homepage by default, which allows navigation to view all courses and all instructors can navigate to all instructors view, and
+- [x ] will land on a visually pleasing homepage by default, which allows navigation to view all courses and all instructors can navigate to all instructors view, and
--[x] see a list of all instructors in the database -[x] see an informative message if no instructors exist -[x] add a new instructor
+- [x ] see a list of all instructors in the database
+- [x ] see an informative message if no instructors exist
+- [x ] add a new instructor
--[x] with a validated form displaying real-time error messages
+- [x ] with a validated form displaying real-time error messages

 can navigate to a single instructor view, and
--[x] see details about a single instructor, including courses they teach (if any) -[x] see an informative message if no courses belong to that instructor -[x] can navigate to single course view (see below) -[x] delete the instructor
+- [x ] see details about a single instructor, including courses they teach (if any)
+- [x ] see an informative message if no courses belong to that instructor
+- [x ] can navigate to single course view (see below)
+- [x ] delete the instructor
--[x] edit instructor information
+- [x ] edit instructor information
-     but without adding/removing courses at the moment [x] with a validated form displaying real-time error messages
+    - [x ] with a validated form displaying real-time error messages

 can navigate to all courses view, and
--[x] see a list of all courses in the database
+- [x ] see a list of all courses in the database
--[x] see an informative message if no courses exist -[x] add a new course
+- [x ] see an informative message if no courses exist
+- [x ] add a new course
--[x] with a validated form displaying real-time error messages
+    - [x ] with a validated form displaying real-time error messages

 can navigate to a single course view, and
--[x] see details about a single course, including the instructor -[x] should display “Staff” if the course is not assigned an instructor -[x] navigate to single instructor view of the course’s instructor -[x] delete the course
+- [x ] see details about a single course, including the instructor
+- [x ] should display “Staff” if the course is not assigned an instructor
+- [x ] navigate to single instructor view of the course’s instructor
+- [x ] delete the course
--[x] edit the course’s information (including instructor ) -[x] with a validated form displaying real-time error messages
+- [x ] edit the course’s information (including instructor )
+- [x ] with a validated form displaying real-time error messages

 Technical breakdown of requirements: